wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

 * Ensuring that sub-processors adhere to all data protection requirements and standards.
 * Ensuring that WSO2 has adopted appropriate safeguards and adequate levels of protection for cross-border data transfers.
 * Notifying the Data controller if WSO2:
-  * receives requests from the subscriber's administrators and developers exercising their GDPR rights.
+  * receive requests from the subscriber's administrators and developers exercising their GDPR rights.
-  * receives requests from any supervisory authorities (unless prohibited by law).
+  * receive requests from any supervisory authorities (unless prohibited by law).
-  * receives requests from any law enforcement authorities.
+  * receive requests from any law enforcement authorities.
   * becomes aware of a confirmed security breach.
-  * changes to privacy policies, terms, security statements, data protection agreements, processors, or sub-processors.
+  * changes to privacy policies, terms, security statements, data protection agreements, processors, or subprocessors.

 ## Subscriber's Role in Protecting Data

 **The subscriber, as the Data controller, will be responsible for:**
 * Complying with relevant data protection laws and regulations as applicable to the subscriber.
 * As between WSO2 and the subscriber, the subscriber will always remain in control of the data added by the subscriber or its users to the platform.
-* Ensure subscribers' integrations with third-party applications are secure and in accordance with data protection requirements.
+* Ensuring that any applications, websites, APIs, components, and integrations subscribers develop, deploy, or host on WSO2 Public Clouds are securely designed, developed, and managed in accordance with the subscriber's organizational security policies and best practices.
 * Adhering to relevant security best practices as per WSO2 product documentation.
 * Inform WSO2 of any data subject requests from subscribers' administrators and developers so that WSO2 can support the subscriber in processing the request.
-The subscribers can submit a request [form](#) or contact the data protection officer at dpo@wso2.com.
+The subscribers can submit a request [form](https://wso2.com/data-privacy-protection-request/) or contact the data protection officer at dpo@wso2.com.
 * Informing WSO2 of any vulnerabilities or security issues related to the platform.
-* Complying with WSO2 public cloud Terms of Use.
+* Complying with applicable WSO2 Public Cloud Terms of Use.

 ## Data Residency

 ### Where is the subscriber data stored?
 * **Asgardeo**
   * Asgardeo organization administrator profiles and associated data would be stored in Asgardeo US deployment.
-  * Asgardeo end user profiles and associated data would be stored in the region where the deployment is provisioned (US or EU).
+  * Asgardeo end-user profiles and associated data would be stored in the region where the deployment is provisioned (US or EU).
 * **Choreo**
   * Choreo uses Asgardeo as its default identity provider.
     * Hence, both user profiles and associated data would be stored in Asgardeo US deployment.